 Lower milk prices have made it difficult for farmers with smaller farms.
 In 1995, there were five dairies in the Reserve; in 2001 there were only two.
 One of these farms, the Engle Farm, recently went bankrupt and was purchased from the bank by the Trust for Public Land (TPL).
 The National Park Service bought the property from TPL.
-The former owners, under a lease with the NPS, are currently operating a Holstein heifer feeding operation, with approximately 350 cattle.
+The former owners, under a lease with the NPS, are currently operating a Holstein heifer herd replacement operation, with about 700 head of cattle.

 Indeed, agriculture has been seriously impacted and is endangered within the Reserve, due to the result of low prices, loss of local crop processing plants, closure of support businesses, and impacts from urban sprawl (such as nuisance lawsuits, and vandalism).
 There are few alternatives for farmers to offset the increased liability issues.
 Newer installations or higher leveraged operations have a much higher cost of production and have been losing money heavily the last ten to fifteen years.
-According to the Island County dairy agent, the "last straw" has been the mandated waste management facilities upgrades that are very expensive and have not been financially possible for many farmers, even with matching grant funds.
-The milk support program only becomes effective if the price gets below \$10.60 per hundred-pound weight (cwt) which is about \$1/cwt under the average cost of production.
+According to the Island County dairy agent, the "last straw" was the mandated waste management facilities upgrades that were common in the 1980s and 1990s.
+They were very expensive and have not been financially possible for many farmers, even with matching grant funds.
+The milk support program only becomes effective if the price gets below \$10.60 per hundred-pound weight (cwt)

+which is about \$1/cwt under the average cost of production.